Series 406.5AR - Tobacco-Free and Electronic Delivery Device-Free Environment

 2.4 Involvement of law enforcement officials

-2.4.1 The administration may call in the local law enforcement agency to help enforce this policy.
+2.4.1 The administration may call in the local law enforcement agency to help enforce this regulation.

 2.4.2 Violation of the Minnesota Clean Indoor Air Act, by smoking in a designated non-smoking area, is a petty misdemeanor and a court injunction can be instituted against a repeated violator.